 2. How can I get the full-text decision for one of these cases?

-All recent opinions digested in the paper are available to subscribers through our Web site.
-See the following questions for more detail.
+All recent opinions digested in the paper are available to subscribers through our website.
+See the following questions for more details.

 3. Which cases are available to the general public?

 Recent cases from the 4th Circuit, U.S. District Courts for the Western District, U.S. Bankruptcy Court for the Eastern and Western Districts, the Supreme Court of Virginia and the Virginia Court of Appeals can be accessed by any visitor to our site.
 Links to these opinions can be found in the pull-down menu under the “Opinions” tab.

 4. Which cases are available only to subscribers of Virginia Lawyers Weekly?

 Virginia Circuit Court cases from 2007 to present, and U.S. Eastern District from 2008 to present are available to subscribers only.
 The full-text opinions can be found by clicking on the appropriate court link on the ”Opinions” pull-down menu item or by entering search terms in the Google search box at the top right of the page.
 A username and password is required to obtain the full-text opinions.

 5. How do I get my username and password?

 For information on subscribing to Virginia Lawyers Weekly, registering for an online account, or recovering a lost username and password, please see out Subscription FAQs.